Municue

 The Committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#FA briefing on Community Development Block Grant spending activity for the quarter ending March 31, 2026, presented by Budget & Management Services.
+#FSpending report on Community Development Block Grant funds for the period ending March 31, 2026, covering expenditures and program progress.

-#JBriefing providing a status update on Atmos Dallas's annual rate review filing for 2026.
+#JBriefing providing a status update on Atmos Dallas's annual rate review filing for 2026, presented by Budget and Management Services.

-#NBriefing on an upcoming agenda item to authorize a professional services contract with Kimley-Horn and Associates, Inc. for architectural, engineering, and construction administration services for a new Southeast Service Center Vehicle Maintenance Facility.
+#NBriefing on an upcoming authorization of a professional services contract with Kimley-Horn and Associates, Inc. for architectural, engineering, and construction administration services for a new Southeast Service Center vehicle maintenance facility.

 Municue is in beta